top of page

 Gelbon hazard light switch with unusual rocking action, first used on USA 1969 1/2 DS's

 US Federal Motor Vehicle Safety Standard (FMVSS) #202 mandated that all passenger cars manufactured in 1969 be equipped with headrests on the front seats.
 American DS’s first received front headrests on 1969 ½ models, mounted on a fully redesigned seat.
 The new seat design can be most easily distinguished by the round plastic recliner knob, in lieu of the lever used on earlier seats.
-These headrests were attached to the sides of the front seats with four M5 Pozidriv screws.
-Headrests were sporadically showing up on certain Euro models in these years, but they tended to be attached to the seats differently and were only installed on certain models.
+These headrests were attached to the sides of the front seats with four M5 Pozidriv screws, an attachment method not used on European DS's.

 The first headrest design Citroën used was a universally disliked headrest that was shaped like an upside-down teardrop.
 These headrests tended to push your head uncomfortably downward.
 See photo.
 Fortunately, these headrests did not last long (1969 1/2 only) and Citroën quickly changed the design.
 You can see the various headrests used on American DS's HERE